 Mr. Riley advises businesses and entrepreneurs by combining substantive knowledge of the business tax laws with in-depth negotiation and purchase experience in today’s high-profile acquisition and transactional tax environment, including familiarity with financial, accounting and other corporate and commercial matters.
 He has represented large, publicly owned companies, closely held businesses and high-net-worth entrepreneurs in mergers, acquisitions and joint ventures, transactional taxation, and general corporate and business law matters.
 He specializes in providing counsel to clients in connection with tax-free and taxable mergers and acquisitions, the issuance of private and public securities, venture capital and real estate partnership transactions, selection of business structure (e.g., partnership, limited partnership, limited liability company, corporation, etc.), and federal and state tax and securities law compliance issues.
 He has represented both buyers and sellers in structuring transactions to achieve desired business and tax consequences.

-He has also advised clients on a variety of other transactions, including tax issues relating to the preservation and utilization of net operating losses, tax-free and taxable liquidations, corporate restructurings, like-kind exchanges and other tax-free rollover transactions, and structuring transactions to minimize realty transfer taxes.
+He has also advised clients on a variety of other transactions, including real estate, construction, asset-based financings, tax-free and taxable liquidations, corporate restructurings, like-kind exchanges and other tax-free rollover transactions, and structuring transactions to minimize realty transfer taxes.
 In addition, Mr. Riley concentrates on partnership, limited liability company and other pass-through entity matters.
 He has structured the formation, merger, dissolution of various joint ventures, partnerships and limited liability companies and negotiated and prepared the related joint venture, partnership and limited liability company agreements.

 Mr. Riley represented a real estate developer in its private placement offerings of over $100 million of exempt securities under Rule 506 of SEC Regulation D.